conmaol/maglocunus/data/analysis/sql.md

 ```

 Notes:
-- `initcap` will make the first character uppercase, and the rest lowercase (system-dependent).
+- `initcap` will make the first character (of each word) uppercase, and the rest lowercase (system-dependent).

 #### `left`, `right`